was111607/sample-gcp-nlp-flask/backend_api/README.md

 gcloud app browse
 ```

-Both ways are setup to track the most recent running version so you can rely on them to access the most recent deployment that you make.
+Both ways are set up to track the most recent running version so you can rely on them to access the most recent deployment that you make.

 ### Final Checks